EffiEmmanuel/EffiEmmanuel/README.md

 ### 👋 Hi there I'm Emmanuel

-I'm a Fullstack Javascript Web developer (HTML, CSS, JavaScript, Bootstrap, React, MongoDB, Express, Nodejs | PHP, SQL, MySQL) and UI Designer.
+I'm a Fullstack Javascript Web developer (HTML, CSS, JavaScript, Tailwindcss, React, Nodejs, MongoDB, Express) and UI Designer.
 I love making the web easier to navigate and use for the average human.

 <b>I’m currently Building Ventify and learning about the blockchain, Solidity and Full stack Web3 Development using JavaScript.</b>